-Shares held by Reinvent Sponsor Y LLC (the "Sponsor" not forfeited under the terms of the Merger Agreement and subject to price based vesting terms (the "Earnout Shares") are accounted for as a derivative liability that is measured at fair value at Closing and remeasured in subsequent periods with changes reflected in earnings until the vesting conditions are met or the shares expire.
+The Company accounts for shares held by the Sponsor not forfeited under the terms of the Merger Agreement and subject to price based vesting terms (the "Earnout Shares") as a derivative liabilities.
+The liability is measured at fair value on a recurring basis utilizing a Monte Carlo simulation analysis with any changes in fair value reflected in the statement of operations until the vesting conditions are met or the shares expire.